hashicorp/terraform-provider-google/website/docs/d/datasource_google_service_account.html.markdown

 * `account_id` - (Required) The Service account id.
 (This is the part of the service account's email field that comes before the @ symbol.)

-* `project` - (Optional) The ID of the project that the service account will be created in.
+* `project` - (Optional) The ID of the project that the service account is present in.
     Defaults to the provider project configuration.

 ## Attributes Reference